Where to stay in Sicily

 The other islands are:

-• Salina, for a relaxing stay between locals.
-A great destination for a secluded getaway for couples
+- Salina, for a relaxing stay between locals.
+A great picturesque destination for a secluded getaway for couples

 The 7 Best areas to stay in Sicily

-Here is a map which I suggest downloading and keep it as a reference.
+Here is a map which I suggest downloading and keeping it as a reference.

-I tried to group the best areas to stay in Sicily based on location.
+I tried to group the best destinations for your holiday in Sicily based on location.
 I also added the distances in hours.
 Keep it as an indication but not as a rule.

 Obviously, you can build your own trip that goes through a few or all of these areas.

-• Palermo: the capital of the island and probably the most beautiful city in Sicily.
+- Palermo: the capital of the island and probably the most beautiful city in Sicily.
 It’s a great place to spend a few days visiting the many historical sites and the famous Ballarò market.
 You have easy access to a few beaches, perfect for a weekend.
-Palermo has one of the two international airports (the other one is in Catania)
+This city has the second busiest international airport on the island

-• West Coast: easy accessible either through the Palermo airport or the rather small Trapani airport.
+- West Coast: easy accessible either through the Palermo Airport or the rather small Trapani airport.
 It’s one of the most beautiful and characteristic parts of Sicily.
-A few spectacular beaches like San Vito Lo Capo and interesting towns like Trapani and Erice.
+A few spectacular beaches like in San Vito and interesting towns like Trapani and Erice.
 Easy 45m ferry to the island of Favignana for a day trip

-• Agrigento and Valley of the Temples: the valley of the temples is one of the most beautiful archaeological sites in Italy and it should be on everyones’ bucket list.
-The city has such a fascinating rich history that goes through so many cultures like the Greek, the Normann, the Roman and the Arabian.
+- Agrigento: the Valley of the Temples just outside Agrigento is one of the most beautiful archaeological sites in Italy and it should be on everyone’s bucket list.
+The city has such a fascinatingly rich history that goes through so many cultures like the Greek, the Normann, the Roman and the Arabian.
 The architecture is just a reflection of the different empires.
 So unique.

-• East Coast: Catania has the best nightlife in Sicily (but nobody from Palermo would agree 🙂 ).
-You get more of a city feel, compared to Palermo.
-It’s a great base to visit the Etna volcano.
+- East Coast: Catania has the best nightlife in Sicily (but nobody from Palermo would agree 🙂 ) but it’s more of a real city.
+It’s a great base to visit Mount Etna.
 Taormina is unmissable, probably the most popular town in Sicily and for a good reason, so beautiful.

-• Cefalù: this is the little gem of Sicily.
+- Cefalù: this is the little gem of Sicily.
 It’s probably the most kept secret of Sicily.
-Obviously, you will find many travellers around, but nothing like in Taormina or Palermo.
+Obviously, you’ll find many travellers around, but nothing like in Taormina.
 It’s a romantic town perched on a hill with a castle on top, a perfect spot for couples.
-It has also a long and wide beach which works very well for a family stay
+It also has a long and wide beach which works very well for a family stay

-Where should I stay in Sicily for the first time?
+Where should I visit for the first time?

-I would personally suggest staying either on the east coast or the north coast.
+I would personally suggest staying either on the east or the north coast.

-If you fly to Palermo, then the city itself, as well as Cefalu’ or San Vito lo Capo, are great options.
+If you fly to Palermo, then the city itself, as well as Cefalu’ or the west coast, are great options.

-What is the most beautiful part of Sicily?
+What is the most beautiful Area of Sicily?

 There are rough areas in both Palermo and Catania, like in any city in the world.